ParrotXray/CureOS/docs/Build.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```
 ### Compiling Bochs
-Download the [source code](https://sourceforge.net/projects/bochs/files/bochs/), extract it, and place the [bochs-build.sh](../scripts/bochs-build.sh) script in the folder.
-Then, execute the script in the current folder.
+Download the [source code](https://sourceforge.net/projects/bochs/files/bochs/), extract it, and place the [bochs-build.sh](../scripts/bochs-build.sh) script into the extracted folder.
+Then, navigate into the folder and execute the script.
 ```sh=
 sudo apt install libx11-dev xserver-xorg-dev xorg-dev -y sudo apt install libsdl2-dev -y